equalizer999/GitHub-App-Base-setup/README.md

 - '`Location`' - defaults to '`East US`'

 **Important**
 Check the output and copy the '`ResourceGroupName`' and '`FunctionAppName`'.
-We need it further down the line.
+We need these further down the line.

 **Sample**
 ![Deploy azure resources](./docs/images/deploy-azure-resources.drawio.png)